 This stunning Gold Silk Icat Bedspread is another from the same collection.

 The Tree of Life is a recurrent theme in Indian culture and images can take many forms.
 The Tree of Life can bee seen in wood carvings, stone lattice work and in printed and appliquéd fabrics such as these stunning examples:

 Black Printed Tree of Life Bedspread, made by a family we know in Delhi, it also comes in a Red version.

 This Appliqued Tree of Life Bedspread is a stunning and time consuming piece made by the same collective we mentioned earlier.
-They specialise in indigo dyeing and the last bedspread in this blog, the patchwork Indigo Patch, is also made by them.
+They specialise in indigo dyeing and the last bedspread in this blog, the indigo patchwork was also made by them.